rafaelalma/adsmurai-poke/README.md

 To build the project in the build folder:
 `npm run build`

+To launch the builded project:
+`npm run launch-build`

 ## Where to get help and report bugs and issues